davepinch/pinchy.cc/content/topics/people/j/james-monroe/birth/snippet-early-life-and-education-1-1.md

 ---
+title: "birth of James Monroe (Wikipedia)"
-title: "James Monroe was born on April 28, 1758, in his parents' house in a wooded area of Westmoreland County in the Colony of Virginia, to (Andrew) Spence Monroe and Elizabeth Jones." birth of: James Monroe
+✂️: "James Monroe was born on April 28, 1758, in his parents' house in a wooded area of Westmoreland County in the Colony of Virginia, to (Andrew) Spence Monroe and Elizabeth Jones." birth of: James Monroe
 citation: >-
   Wikipedia contributors.
 (2024, October 22).
 James Monroe.
 In Wikipedia, The Free Encyclopedia.
 Retrieved 21:59, October 24, 2024, from https://en.wikipedia.org/w/index.php?title=James_Monroe&oldid=1252610680